nathaliesommer/PredPrey-HabitatDomains/README.md

 ## Current figures

-For each of these, the p-value is survival difference between the consumptive (null) and non-consumptive (NCE) models.
+For each of these, the p-value is survival difference between the consumptive (CE) and consumptive + non-consumptive (CE + NCE) models.
 The vertical lines show the median survival of each curve.
 Suggestions on colors or tweaks are welcome.
 All code is under [RScripts/StatsModels_survival_v2.R](RScripts/StatsModels_survival_v2.R)

 # Active survival
 ![Figure 1](Output_Figures/ActivePredSurv.png)